 - If you get a 'This domain is not enabled' warning, click Enable to enable it and verify the new domain name.

 Note: You'll need to have administrative access to your domain DNS to complete the next set of steps.

 - Sign in the DNS provider for your domain.

 - Open your DNS records for editing.

-- Click Verify.
-If all three records (SPF, DKIM, SNAME) tasks are recognized as Completed in OfficeR&D, you will see an Active tag underneath the From Email field.
+- Go back to OfficeRnD and click Verify.
+If all three records (SPF, DKIM, CNAME) tasks are recognized as Completed in OfficeRnD, you will see an Active tag underneath the From Email field.
 Otherwise, they will be tagged with a Pending status.